Zacatecas (city): Other attractions

-There are also a number of lesser known structures in the city.
+There are also a number of lesser known landmarks in the city.
 The first city park is the Alameda Trinidad García de la Cadena, which was built in the early 19th century.
 The Enrique Estrada General Park contains an enormous kiosk.
 The Meson de Jobito is a 19th-century building which is part of the garden dedicated to Benito Juárez.
 The former Bernárdez Hacienda now contains an artisans’ school which specializes in the making of silver items.
 Other mines that can be visited include La Esperanza, which extends 520 meters inside Cerro del Grillo.
 The Church of Nuestra Señora de Fátima is an example of the relatively rare Gothic architecture in Mexico.
 The Mauricio Magdaleno Public Library is in a 19th-century building which served as the granary.
 The façade contains an image of a winged Victory.

 The former Plaza de Toros and El Cubo aqueduct are located on one side of the Cerro de la Bufa.
 The Plaza de Toros bullring was inaugurated in 1866 and conserves much of its original architecture.
 Events featuring bullfighters such as Lino Zamora, Epifanio del Rio, Eloy Cavazos, Manolo Martínez and Curro Rivera were held here.
 However, the plaza was eventually closed in 1975, and abandoned.
 After eleven years, it was almost demolished but it was instead rehabilitated and converted into a hotel and place to hold events.
 The Hotel Quinta Real was built by Mexicans Ricardo and Roberto Elías Pessah and contains 49 suites.
 The corridors maintain the bullring atmosphere as do the stores, restaurant and event halls.
 The El Cubo aqueduct was built at the end of the 18th century to carry water from the El Cubo mine area, which gave the structure its name.
 Only a few arches of it remain.